status-im/nimbus-site/about/index.md

 Nimbus was created to promote client diversity and network decentralisation on Ethereum, believing that blockchain technology's full transformative potential can only be realised if running Ethereum infrastructure is widely accessible.

-Nimbus is a startup supported by the [Institute of Free Technology](https://free.technology/) (IFT), a mission-driven technology startup studio focused on building public goods to safeguard civil liberties in the digital age.
+Nimbus is a startup supported by the [Institute of Free Technology](https://free.technology/), a mission-driven technology startup studio focused on building public goods to safeguard civil liberties in the digital age.

 <br/>